PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

   - Non-numeric inputs are not tested
     - What happens if someone calls sum('2', 3) or sum(null, 5)?
     - Currently, the function will likely coerce or throw an unexpected result.
-      Adding tests for invalid inputs will prevent suh bugs from occuring.
+      Adding tests for invalid inputs will prevent suh bugs from occurring.
   - Edge cases like Infinity or NaN are not tested
     - E.g., sum(Infinity, 1) or sum(NaN, 5) could produce results that might
       break dependent code.